City of Oxford

 LYNN ELLIOT FIRE STATION/TRAINING CENTER #6

 This station houses two Pumper Trucks and a Brush Truck.
-Also at Station 6 is the Oxford Fire Department's main training center and is home to the high school volunteer fire academy program.
+Also at Station 6 is the Oxford Fire Department's main training center and is home to the high school fire academy program.
 This station is also an unmanned volunteer station.

-Phone: 256-831-3208
+Phone: 256-278-3290.

 Forms